 When growing broccoli in the spring, look to sow seeds indoors, in a greenhouse, polytunnel, or in a cold-frame two or three weeks ahead of the last expected frost date.

-For an autumn or early winter crop, look to sow seed 85 days before the expected or typical date of a first frost.
+For autumn or early winter crop, look to sow seed 85 days before the expected or typical date of a first frost.

-Planted to a depth of 1-2 centimeters, seeds can be sown in planting compost in single plugs, or 5-10 centimeters apart in a seedling tray.
+Planted to a depth of 1-2 centimetres, seeds can be sown in planting compost in single plugs, or 5-10 centimetres apart in a seedling tray.

 Sowing the Seeds

 Ideally, broccoli should not be planted in the same place in which another Brassica crop was grown the previous year.
-Rotating patterns of cultivation breaks up disease transmission from the soil, and as the nutritional demands of different crops vary, it allows for different soil nutrients to be taken up or replenished every year.
+Rotating patterns of cultivation break up disease transmission from the soil, and as the nutritional demands of different crops vary, it allows for different soil nutrients to be taken up or replenished every year.

 Sow seeds 1-2 cm deep.
-The plants need at least 50 centimeters of space between rows, in order to leaf out to their full potential.
+The plants need at least 50 centimetres of space between rows, in order to leaf out to their full potential.

 Broccoli prefers a slightly acidic soil (6-6.8 pH), which can be achieved with the addition of organic matter like compost.

-Roughly three weeks after germination, broccoli transplants should be given a fertiliser boost that prioritises soil inputs of nitrogen, calcium and potassium.
+Roughly three weeks after germination, broccoli transplants should be given a fertilizer boost that prioritizes soil inputs of nitrogen, calcium and potassium.

 If the weather is too warm, a broccoli crop will “bolt,” producing a narrow stalk of flowers that blooms quickly.
 Since it is the unopened flower buds that are eaten as a vegetable, broccoli crops should be kept cool.
 In unseasonably-warm weather, use a shade cloth to protect Brassica plants like broccoli from the heat of the sun.

 Mulching around the plants with decomposing organic matter like straw or wood chips will help suppress competitor plants, and will also keep the soil below cool and moist.
 In times or situations without rainfall, a broccoli crop should be roughly watered once a week.